 TTCC ORIGINAL PRODUCTIONS!

 Missa Truckee.
 2019 was an incredible year for TTCC.
 On August 15th the Chorus performed an original Mass at the Assumption Catholic Church in Truckee for its 150th Anniversary Celebration.
 The Mass was composed by Owen Lee of DVC and attended by community members and Church dignitaries.
-TTCC is grateful to Father Vincent Juan and Assumption Church for being a part of this special occasion.
+TTCC is grateful to Father Vincent Juan and Assumption Church for inviting TTCC to be a part of this special occasion.